The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

 As a result of all this activity, the clean energy sector continues to grow.
 The Mass.
-Clean Energy Center’s 2016 Clean Energy Industry Report tracks the growth of this sector.
-For the first time, the clean energy sector accounts for over 100,000 jobs (105,212); a 75% increase since 2010.
-These jobs represent 2.9% of all jobs in the Commonwealth.
-In 2015, the clean energy sector produced $11.8 billion in economic activity, accounting for 2.5% of the Mass.
+Clean Energy Center’s 2017 Clean Energy Industry Report tracks the growth of this sector.
+The clean energy sector accounts for just over 109,000 jobs (109,226); an 81% increase since 2010.
+In 2016, the clean energy sector produced $11.4 billion in economic activity, accounting for 2.3% of the Mass.
 Gross State Product (GSP).

 The MassCEC Report further notes a continued rise in the installation of renewable energy systems across the Commonwealth.
-Businesses and homeowners in Massachusetts installed more than 25,390 such systems over the past year, adding an additional 374 megawatts (MW) of electric capacity in the process, enough to power 56,040 homes.
+Businesses and homeowners in Massachusetts installed more than 10,428 such systems from January-November 2016, adding an additional 482 megawatts (MW) of electric capacity in the process,.